mmaaartin/kafka-rt-pipeline-steaming-app/README.md

 ## About

-This is a Kafka project written in purely in Java.
-It consists of:
+This is my first ever Kafka project.
+It is written in Java and consists of:
 * Data Generator which generates AVRO format data
 * Producer which sends this data to a Kafka topic
 * Consumer which reads the data, deserializes and stores on your local machine directory "data".